What are the differences between the weBoost Drive X and the weBoost Drive Reach?

 - weBoost Drive Reach: LMR100 to both antennas

-The Drive Reach and Drive X both use thin, 50-ohm coax cable.
+The Drive Reach and Drive X both use thin, 50-ohm coax cables.
 The difference between RG174 and 100-type coax is negligible—they’re the same diameter and the signal loss per foot is nearly identical.
 Neither the Drive X nor the Drive Reach has any real advantage in this area.

 Which mobile cell signal booster is right for you?